Junypr/junypr-berries/posts/an-ode-to-here/index.md

 .. title: An Ode to Here
 .. slug: an-ode-to-here
 .. date: 2024-10-02 20:50:48 UTC-04:00
-.. tags:
+.. tags: mit,topographical poetry,that moment right before the weather gets so cold your fingers fall off
-.. category:
+.. category: poetry
 .. link:
 .. description:
 .. type: text
 -->

-When I came here I though I'd
+When I came here I thought I'd
 fall in love again --- I mean
 read the blogs, hear the babies, hold the healed hearts
 and you'd think it'd be the same --- but